tufts-ai-robotics-group/NovelGym/README.md

 ### Project Structure

 The project consists of an environment, taken from [NovelGridWorldsV2](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2), and a single-agent training architecture.
-See [docs/project_structure.md](docs/project_structure.md) for a detailed explanation of the project structure.
+See the [documentation](https://clarech712.github.io/ng-website/) for a detailed explanation of the project structure.

 ### Online Training